Venezuelan crisis of 1902–1903: Blockade

 The German naval contingent (numbering four, compared to British eight) followed the British lead in operational terms.
 On 11 December 1902, Gazelle boarded the old gunboat Restaurador in the port of Guanta.
 The gunboat was towed at anchor and put into service by the German Captain-Lieutenant Titus Türk with crew members of Gazelle as SMS Restaurador.
 The ship returned to Venezuela on 23 February 1903; after extensive repairs she was in much better condition than on capture.

 The British ships of the Particular Service Squadron under Commodore Robert A.J.
 Montgomerie included the sloop HMS Alert and the protected cruiser HMS Charybdis.
 An Italian naval contingent arrived in support of the blockade on 16 December.
 The blockaders captured four Venezuelan warships, with the Venezuelan navy providing little challenge.
 Virtually all its ships were captured within two days.
 The Germans, lacking the capacity to tow them to Curaçao, simply sank two Venezuelan ships that proved unseaworthy.
 On land, Castro arrested over 200 British and German residents of Caracas, prompting the allies to deploy soldiers to evacuate their citizens.
-The U.S. Ambassador Herbert W. Bowen negotiated the release of all foreign nationals.
+The U.S. ambassador Herbert W. Bowen negotiated the release of all foreign nationals.

 On 13 December, after a British merchant vessel had been boarded and its crew briefly arrested, the British demanded an apology, and failing to receive it, launched a bombardment of Venezuelan forts at Puerto Cabello, assisted by the German SMS Vineta.
-The same day, London and Berlin received from Washington a request forwarded from Castro to submit the dispute to arbitration, which neither Power relished, because of concerns over enforceability of any settlement.
+The same day, London and Berlin received from Washington a request forwarded from Castro to submit the dispute to arbitration, which neither power relished, because of concerns over enforceability of any settlement.
 In addition, Castro's offer initially covered only claims arising from the 1898 civil war, and made no mention of other claims.
 Germany believed that these claims should not be subject to arbitration, but London was more willing to agree, accepting arbitration in principle, and suggested a compromise.
 The threat of arbitration made London move to the next stage in order to negotiate from a position of strength, and 20 December was set for the beginning of the official blockade.
 As a result of a combination of communications issues and practical delays, the British notice of an official blockade was published on 20 December, but the German blockade of Puerto Cabello was only effected on 22 December, and on Maracaibo on 24 December.

+Faced with the violence of the military actions that plunged the country into a serious international crisis, the rebels took advantage of the precarious situation of the government and on 20 December 1902, Amábilis Solagnie and Luciano Mendoza attacked the government positions in Caja de Agua, near Barquisimeto, where they expelled the troops of Leopoldo Baptista and González Pacheco.
+President Castro requested the intervention of President Roosevelt of the United States as a mediator in compliance with the Monroe Doctrine forcing the withdrawal of European ships.